F-103, Mon. - Fri. 9am-5pm | Lounge Open: 10am-4:45pm | (609) 626-3611 | firstname.lastname@example.org

 The WGSC offers resources, referrals, and support relating to a variety of topics, including: feminism, social justice, and activism opportunities on campus; sexuality and gender identity; power-based personal violence and healthy partnerships; sexual assault and Title IX; women's leadership and empowerment; diversity and intersectionality; bullying and harassment; bias concerns; and other topics pertaining to women, gender and sexuality.

-Our peer educators and staff in J-204 are knowledgeable about resources both on-campus and off-campus, and can direct you to these resources if you need information or support.
+Our peer educators and staff are knowledgeable about resources both on-campus and off-campus, and can direct you to these resources if you need information or support.

 You can also check out the links below:

 Baby supplies: available if students need diapers, formula, clothing and/or other basic necessities for their children.
-Please make an appointment to confidentially speak with the WGSC Director in J-204 at 626-3611.
+Please make an appointment to confidentially speak with someone at 609-626-3611.

 Food Assistance: The "Students Helping Students: Food Assistance Program" is designed to help provide essential resources to those students who need them the most.
 This Program is a meal voucher system designed to supplement food resources available to students and connect them to available resources.
 In an effort to create a more efficient, effective and private Food Assistance Program, students can now apply on-line.
 The Food Assistance Committee meets weekly to evaluate student applications, review academic progress, determine the level of assistance needed and connect students to appropriate resources both on and off campus.
 The WGSC is honored to be a part of this committee.
 For more information, please contact Associate Dean of Students, Craig Stambaugh at email@example.com.

 Osprey Advocates: Advocates are professionally trained to support victims of crime.
 Advocates offer victims information, emotional support, and help finding resources and filling out paperwork.
 Advocates may also go to interviews and hearings with victims.
-Advocates may contact departments, such as the Title IX office, Student Rights or Campus Police, to get help or information for victims.
+Advocates may contact departments, such as the Title IX office, Care & Community Standards or Campus Police, to get help or information for victims.
 Some advocates staff the WGSC, run support groups, secure accommodations, or provide in-person counseling to the victim.
 Victim Advocates at Stockton University are called, “Osprey Advocates” and you are entitled and encouraged to have one!
-Please call the WGSC at 609-626-3611 or make an appointment in J-204 to meet with one.
+Please call the WGSC at 609-626-3611 or make an appointment in F-103 to meet with one.